-Your hands perform a variety of tasks every day, whether gripping a steering wheel or typing on a keyboard.
-These repetitive motions, however, can create weakness and stiffness in your wrists and fingers.
+Your hands perform a variety of tasks every day, from gripping a steering wheel to typing on a keyboard.
+These repetitive motions can create weakness and stiffness in your wrists and fingers.

 Wrist exercises increase flexibility and help lower the risk of injury.
-While stretches are recommended as a preventive measure or to ease slight pain, if you experience inflammation or serious damage, exercises could cause more harm to your wrists or hands.
+Stretches are recommended as a preventive measure or to ease slight pain.
+However, they should not be used by people with inflammation or serious joint damage unless recommended by a healthcare professional.
+This is because, in those cases, exercise could cause more harm to your wrists or hands.

 Praying Position Stretches

-- Hold 10 to 30 seconds, and repeat.
+Hold the stretch for 10 to 30 seconds, then repeat.

 - Extend one arm in front of you at shoulder height.

-- Keep palm down, facing the floor.
+- Keep your palm down, facing the floor.

-- Hold 10 to 30 seconds.
+- Hold for 10 to 30 seconds.

-- Hold 10 to 30 seconds.
+- Hold for 10 to 30 seconds.

-- While seated, place your open hands on your thighs with palms up.
+While seated, place your open hands on your thighs with palms up.

 - Repeat 10 times.

-- While seated, place palms (face up) under a desk and press against the bottom of the desk.
+- While seated, place palms face up under a desk or table.

-- Hold five to 10 seconds.
+- Hold for five to 10 seconds.